THE CHANNEL

 Frequently Asked Questions

 A cloud MSP pursues a cloud-first business strategy.
-It offers its clients cloud services, ranging from productivity tools to storage and beyond.
+Cloud MSPs offer their clients cloud services, ranging from productivity tools to storage and beyond.
 The cloud MSP also runs its business in the cloud, with cloud-based client management tools, storage, and remote support.

 The cloud, while familiar to most, is not an intuitive business for traditional MSPs.
 There is no hardware to stand up and support, which are the staples of the MSP business.
 Rather, the cloud MSP is an intermediary between the client and the cloud vendor.
 To succeed, the cloud MSP must differentiate itself and show how it adds value to that equation.
 The cloud MSP business also requires new skills, competencies, and certifications—as well as new legal agreements, SLAs, and more.